 Pro Tip – Union Station members receive a hefty discount on exhibits.
 Take advantage of the perks!

-Located in the historic 18th & Vine Jazz District, this museum is perfect for the history and music lover in your family!
-With exhibits in music, art and photography, the American Jazz Museum is full of history through interactive exhibits and films.
+Located in the historic 18th & Vine Jazz District, this museum is perfect for the history and music lovers in your family!
+With exhibits in music, art, and photography, the American Jazz Museum is full of history through interactive exhibits and films.
 The American Jazz Museum is one of the best things to do in Kansas City!

 Ages – Enjoyable for all ages